Our ultimate guide to reuse, recycle, repair

 How to repair like a pro

-Some household repair jobs can prevent you from having to throw things away, or buy new things.
+Some household repair jobs can prevent you from having to throw things away or buy new things.
 Others can save you some serious money, by helping you avoid a major outlay, say, for a handyman or a replacement appliance.
 Here are a few of our top repair hacks that anyone can use to prolong the life of their household items, reduce waste and save some cash.

 Replace your iPhone screen

-Did you know that replacing a screen on an iPhone is actually reasonably straightforward, providing you have a special iPhone screwdriver (we kid you not!)
+Did you know that replacing a screen on an iPhone is reasonably straightforward, providing you have a special iPhone screwdriver (we kid you not!)
 You can simply remove the two screws at the bottom of the screen and then disconnect the wires that connect the phone to the screen.
 Just be aware that tampering with your phone will obviously get in the way of any warranty claims.
 However, if it’s a choice between giving it a go yourself, paying someone a fortune to repair your screen or getting a new iPhone, I know which one I’d choose.

 Use your local cobbler